-Daniel L. Lafrance - Daniel L. Lafrance is a Senior Vice-President Finance and Procurement, Chief Financial Officer and Secretary of Lantic Inc., wholly-owned by Rogers Sugar Income Fund.
-Mr. Lafrance holds a bachelor's degree in accounting (1977) from the University of Ottawa.
+Daniel L. Lafrance - Daniel L. Lafrance is a Senior Vice-President Finance and Procurement, Chief Financial Officer and Secretary of Lantic Inc., wholly-owned by Rogers Sugar Inc. Mr. Lafrance holds a bachelor's degree in accounting (1977) from the University of Ottawa.
 Mr. Lafrance has also been member of the Canadian Institute of Chartered Accountants since 1980.
 Mr. Lafrance currently acts as a director of the Canadian Sugar Institute.
+Jean La Couture (ad hoc member) - Jean La Couture is President of Huis Clos Ltd., a management and mediation firm.
+Jean La Couture is a Fellow of the Ordre des comptables agréés du Québec and has been a chartered accountant since 1967.
+He headed Le Groupe Mallette (an accounting firm) before becoming President and Chief Executive Officer of The Guarantee Company of North America.
+In 1995, he created Huis Clos Itée, which specializes in management and mediation as well as in civil and commercial negotiations.
+Mr. La Couture currently acts as a director of Immunotec Inc., Quebecor Inc., both reporting issuers, and Jevco Insurance Company, a principal affiliate of The Westaim Corporation which is a reporting issuer.

-The aggregate fees paid, including the Fund's pro rata share of the fees paid by its joint ventures, for professional services rendered by KPMG LLP and its affiliates, the Fund's auditors, for the year ended December 31, 2009 and for the year ended December 31, 2008, are presented below.
+The aggregate fees paid, including the Fund's pro rata share of the fees paid by its joint ventures, for professional services rendered by KPMG LLP and its affiliates, the Fund's auditors, for the period from January 1, 2010 to March 31, 2010 and for the year ended December 31, 2009, are presented below.

-FEES FINANCIAL YEAR ENDED DECEMBER 31, 2009 FINANCIAL YEAR ENDED DECEMBER 31, 2008
+FEES FROM JANUARY 1, 2010 TO MARCH 31, 2010 FINANCIAL YEAR ENDED DECEMBER 31, 2009

-Audit fees \$208,500 \$174,500
+Audit fees \$79,000 \$209,000

-Audit-related fees \$34,460 \$79,700
+Audit-related fees \$12,000 \$34,000

-Tax fees \$34,590 \$156,600
+Tax fees \$5,000 \$35,000

-All other fees Nil Nil
+All other fees (1) \$166,000 Nil

-TOTAL FEES (1) : \$277,550 \$410,800
+TOTAL FEES: \$262,000 \$278,000